 - It looks out to the surrounding buildings and streets.

-- Spacious living and dining room offers good layout for any furniture arrangement.
+- Spacious living and dining room has great potential for any imaginative decorations.

-- Maid's room with its own washroom is fitted with bunk bed and storage.
+- Maid's room with its own washroom is fitted with a washer.